Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Acknowledgment

-\begin{IEEEbiography} [{ }]{Kota~Yamashita} received the B.E. degree in electrical and electronic engineering from Kyoto University in 2020.
+\profile[./photo/Yamashita.jpg]{Kota Yamashita}{received the B.E. degree in electrical and electronic engineering from Kyoto University in 2020.
 He is currently studying toward the M.I. degree at the Graduate School of Informatics, Kyoto University.
-He is a member of the IEICE. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Shotaro~Kamiya} received the B.E. degree in electrical and electronic engineering from Kyoto University in 2015, and the master and Ph.D. degrees in informatics from Kyoto University in 2017 and 2020, respectively.
-He is currently working at Sony. \end{IEEEbiography}
+He is a member of the IEICE.} \profile[./photo/Kamiya.jpg]{Shotaro Kamiya}{received the B.E. degree in electrical and electronic engineering from Kyoto University in 2015, and the master and Ph.D. degrees in informatics from Kyoto University in 2017 and 2020, respectively.
+He is currently working at Sony.}

-\begin{IEEEbiography} [{ }]{Koji~Yamamoto}(S'03--M'06) received the B.E. degree in electrical and electronic engineering from Kyoto University in 2002, and the master and Ph.D.\ degrees in Informatics from Kyoto University in 2004 and 2005, respectively.
+\profile[./photo/Yamamoto.jpg]{Koji Yamamoto}{received the B.E.\ degree in electrical and electronic engineering from Kyoto University in 2002, and the master and Ph.D.\ degrees in Informatics from Kyoto University in 2004 and 2005, respectively.
 From 2004 to 2005, he was a research fellow of the Japan Society for the Promotion of Science (JSPS).
 Since 2005, he has been with the Graduate School of Informatics, Kyoto University, where he is currently an associate professor.
 From 2008 to 2009, he was a visiting researcher at Wireless@KTH, Royal Institute of Technology (KTH) in Sweden.
-He serves as an editor of IEEE Wireless Communications Letters and Journal of Communications and Information Networks, a track co-chair of APCC 2017, CCNC 2018, APCC 2018, and CCNC 2019, and a vice co-chair of IEEE ComSoc APB CCC.
-He was a tutorial lecturer in ICC 2019.
+He serves as an editor of IEEE Wireless Communications Letters, IEEE Open Journal of Vehicular Technology, and Journal of Communications and Information Networks, a symposium co-chair of GLOBECOM 2021, and a vice co-chair of IEEE ComSoc APB CCC.
+He was a tutorial lecturer in IEEE ICC 2019.
 His research interests include radio resource management, game theory, and machine learning.
 He received the PIMRC 2004 Best Student Paper Award in 2004, the Ericsson Young Scientist Award in 2006.
-He also received the Young Researcher's Award, the Paper Award, SUEMATSU-Yasuharu Award from the IEICE of Japan in 2008, 2011, and 2016, respectively, and IEEE Kansai Section GOLD Award in 2012.
-He is a senior member of the IEICE and the Operations Research Society of Japan. \end{IEEEbiography}
+He also received the Young Researcher's Award, the Paper Award, SUEMATSU-Yasuharu Award, Educational Service Award from the IEICE of Japan in 2008, 2011, 2016, and 2020, respectively, and IEEE Kansai Section GOLD Award in 2012.
+He is a senior member of the IEEE and a member of the Operations Research Society of Japan. }